LDY681/CITS5503-labs/CITS5503_Template_Labs1-5.md

 ![Check Python Version](http://127.0.0.1/assets/lab1-6.png)

 #### Install pip3

-To install and manage Python libraries, use **pip**.
+To easily install and manage Python libraries, we also need to install **pip**.
 Install it with:

 ```bash
 sudo apt install -y python3-pip
 ```

-- **`python3-pip`**: Installs pip for Python 3 specifically.
+- **`python3-pip`**: pip package for Python 3 specifically.

-Once installed, you can use `pip3` to install third-party Python packages
+Once installed, we can now use `pip3` to install third-party Python packages for future labs.

 ![Installing pip3](http://127.0.0.1/assets/lab1-7.png)

 ### 2. Install AWS CLI

 To interact with AWS services from the command line, we use the AWS CLI (Command Line Interface).
 Install and upgrade it to the latest version using:

 ```bash